ryotako/fish-def/README.md

 ### Edit

 Edit your function with `def`.
-If you want to overwrite a function provided by a plugin, use `--force` option
+If you want to overwrite a function provided by a plugin, use `--force(-f)` option

 ```fish
 def foo         # EDITOR runs to edit ~/.config/fish/functions/foo.fish.